$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

 \subsection{Notations}

-\begin{enumerate} \item $\K$ is assumed to be an algebraically closed filed in the rest of paper and $\cha(\K)$ denotes the characteristic of the field $\K$. \item For any prime number $p\geq 2$, let $\p$ denote the algebraic closure of the finite field $\mathbb{F}_p $ with $p$ elements. \item Let $\Z_{>0}$ denote the collection of positive integers and $\Z_{\geq 0}$ denote the collection of non-negative integers. \end{enumerate}
+\begin{enumerate} \item $\K$ is assumed to be an algebraically closed field in the rest of paper and $\cha(\K)$ denotes the characteristic of $\K$. \item For any prime number $p\geq 2$, let $\p$ denote the algebraic closure of the finite field $\mathbb{F}_p $ with $p$ elements. \item Let $\Z_{>0}$ and $\Z_{\geq 0}$ denote the collection of positive integers and non-negative integers, respectively. \end{enumerate}

 \textbf{Acknowledgments.} We thank Laurentiu Maxim, Botong Wang and Zhenjian Wang for valuable discussions.
-The second named author is partially supported by National Key Research and Development Project SQ2020YFA070080, the starting grant KY2340000123 from University of Science and Technology of China, National Natural Science Funds of China (Grant No. 12001511), the Project of Stable Support for Youth Team in Basic Research Field, CAS (YSBR-001), the project ``Analysis and Geometry on Bundles" of Ministry of Science and Technology of the People's Republic of China and Fundamental Research Funds for the Central Universities.
+The second named author is partially supported by National Key Research and Development Project SQ2020YFA070080, NSFC grant No. 12001511, the Project of Stable Support for Youth Team in Basic Research Field, CAS (YSBR-001), the project ``Analysis and Geometry on Bundles" of Ministry of Science and Technology of the People's Republic of China and Fundamental Research Funds for the Central Universities.